larham/searchpass/README.md

 # searchpass
 ## Determine if a password is found within the "haveibeenpwned" database, safely.

 Do you need to change your password?
-Certainly you do if the bad guys already have this password among the lists of passwords they can use to "brute force" a login.
-All the passwords ever recovered from captured servers are available to try first.
+Certainly if criminals already have this password among the lists of passwords, from captured servers, they try first to "brute force" a login.

 How can you check whether a password is among these known passwords, without compromising the password?

-Certain [good guys](https://haveibeenpwned.com/) have made this database downloadable, currently with 500 million well-known passwords.
-You can download that file and check your password locally.
-Better yet, the good guys added a clever online search technique that involves hashing a password first, and sending up only the first 5 characters of the hash to check.
-The server sends back a list of all the hash matches so you can easily see if there's an exact match.
+[Kind individuals](https://haveibeenpwned.com/) have made this database downloadable, currently with 500 million well-known passwords.
+That database of passwords can be downloaded and checked locally.
+Better yet, the kind folks added a clever online search technique that involves hashing a password first, and sending up only the first 5 characters of the hash to check.
+The server sends back a list of all the hash-matches so you can easily see if there's an exact match, all with exposing a tiny, inconsequential amount of information.

 Here's how to check a password online, safely, in about a minute:

-Prerequisite: If necessary, [install `curl`](http://macappstore.org/curl/) on macOS.
-On Linux, use `apt-get` or `yum` to install `curl`.
+Prerequisite: If necessary, [install `curl`](http://macappstore.org/curl/) on macOS or use, on Linux, `apt-get` or `yum` to install `curl`.
+Below are dozen lines of Bash shell scripting, in full view, where you can see that there's only one call to the internet, and that it is using the first 5 characters of `shasum` (SHA-1 hashing).

 First, bring up a new terminal window (on macOS, Applications -> Utilities -> Terminal).
 You will close this terminal as the last step below.

-Next, enter your password into a variable.
+Next, enter your password into a prompt.
 The following commands will show a password prompt and record your password without echoing on the screen:

 ```bash
 set +x